thaovyvle/Blog-Database/README.md

 ## Routes

-Your application should handle the following routes, each of which should be demonstrated using Postman in the video:
+The application handles the following routes:

 - GET /posts : Returns the array of posts.
 - GET /posts/\[author\] : Returns an array of posts by a given author (assume author username is unique).